bmilde/ambientsearch/README.md

 # Training your own models

 If you want to train your own models, see our [training script](https://github.com/bmilde/ambientsearch/blob/master/python/build_models_en.sh).
 You can of course also change the input corpus from the simple Wikipedia to the full Wikipedia, but it will take considerably longer to train your models.
-Instructions to train your own DRUID lookup table can be found on the [Jobimtext / DRUID website](http://jobimtext.org/components/druid/).
+Instructions to train your own DRUID lookup table can be found on the [JoBimText / DRUID website](http://jobimtext.org/components/druid/).